 59. A lot of medicines are widely available and significantly cheaper in other countries.
 You can usually find what you need in a pharmacy and get it over-the-counter without a prescription.

-60. Project Fi is a decent worldwide phone plan, and there are ways to use it without having a Google device.
+60. Google Fi is a decent worldwide phone plan, and there are ways to use it without having a Google device.
 I pay around $23/month for texts, $0.20 per minute for calls, and $10/GB of data on my iPhone.
 I believe it’s only for Americans at this time, but other countries have better phone plans anyways.

 61. Sprint’s customer service sucks.
 We had them for over a year and didn’t have many positive experiences with them… but the Open World Plan for traveling in Latin America is still the best and cheapest option out there.
 2019 Update: Sprint discontinued the Open World Plan, so I definitely recommend using Google Fi.

 62. Apple products can be difficult to find at reasonable prices.
 I paid $90 for a $20 charger when I was in Mexico.
 Consider bringing an extra if you’re going somewhere that doesn’t typically carry Apple products.